Kerala India Travel Guide

 Access is mainly by park bus to the core area.
 Limited access for private vehicles beyond the gate.

 Easily accessible by private vehicle or local taxi.
-Boating you can find facilities at Mattupetty Dam.
+Boating facilities are available at Mattupetty Dam.

-Requires a sturdy jeep ride owing to tough terrain.
-Many local operators provide this offering.
+Requires a robust jeep ride due to challenging terrain.
+Many local operators provide this assistance.

-For ideal sightseeing, hiring a local taxi or self-driving is often recommended for flexibility in reaching attractions outside Munnar town.
+For optimal sightseeing, hiring a local taxi or self-driving is often recommended for flexibility in reaching attractions outside Munnar town.